peakshift/bitcoin-ux/payments/introduction.md

 # Payments

-There are limitations in the current financial system that make payment services inaccessible to people in many places of the world — not everyone has access to bank accounts, identification, proof of address or are in countries which support the use of modern financial services like Ali Pay, Cash App, PayPal, Strike, or Monzo.
+There are limitations in the current financial system that make payment services inaccessible to people in many places of the world — not everyone has access to bank accounts, identification, proof of address or are in countries which support the use of modern financial services.

 ## Bitcoin is money